Frequently Asked Questions.

 Who are Currency Cloud?

-Our liquidity and technology partner, Currency Cloud, are a leading FinTech business providing world class payment solutions to a wide range of institutions around the world including VISA, Travelex and Standard Bank.
+Our payments provider, Currency Cloud, are a leading FinTech business providing world class payment solutions to a wide range of institutions around the world including VISA, Travelex and Standard Bank.
 The Currency Cloud platform processes over £1bn of transactions per month through innovative and user friendly digital solutions.
 Authorised and regulated by the UK’s Financial Conduct Authority (FCA no. 900199), they are backed by Google Ventures (GV) having satisfied the due diligence processes of one of the largest companies in the world.

 Where can I see your Terms & Conditions?